 Properly insulating your home has many eco-benefits, and if you do so by using sustainable insulation materials that are not derived from oil, you can doubly congratulate yourself.
 This is probably one of the easiest eco-backs to undertake.
 Some eco-friendly insulation suggestions are:

-- Wood fiber insulation is renewable and highly efficient producing, very low pollution levels and a low carbon footprint manufacturing process.
-It is suitable for all types of construction and, perhaps surprisingly, are not considered a combustion hazard.
+- Wood fiber insulation is renewable and highly efficient producing, with very low pollution levels and a low carbon footprint manufacturing process.
+It is suitable for all types of construction and, perhaps surprisingly, is not considered a combustion hazard.

 - Hemp wool is an excellent insulation material and highly sustainable.
 It contains no harmful substances; it is odorless, its manufacturing process has a small carbon footprint, so it has a negative greenhouse gas impact and is recyclable.

 - Sheep’s wool insulation is the most expensive of these options, but many consider the extra cost to be worthwhile.
 It has better insulating properties than mineral wool, and it is said to purify the air by absorbing pollutants.
 It is also resistant to burning and is safer than mineral wool to install.

 Over to you